justinfriesen/anki-mcp-server/README.md

 4. **Get deck statistics:**
    "How many cards are due for review in my Default deck?"

+5. **Help with the card you're reviewing:**
+   "What's the card I'm looking at?" (shows current card) "Can you explain this concept in more detail?"
+(Claude sees your card and provides explanation) "Give me a mnemonic to remember this answer"

 ## Protocol Details

 This server implements MCP protocol version 2025-06-18 with: